Getting Life Insurance with Pre-Existing Conditions: Complete Australian Guide 2026

 Level premiums start higher but remain fixed.
 Your loading is applied once, and you don't pay more as you age.

-For a 40-year-old with a 75% loading, level premiums often become cheaper than stepped by age 50.
+For someone with a significant loading, level premiums often become cheaper than stepped within 10-15 years, depending on the loading size and age at inception.

 9. Start with Life Insurance, Then Expand